 Lempriere collected meteorological data at Port Arthur for a number of years.
 We had hoped to also provide an estimate of sea level rise adjusted for atmospheric pressure (ie with the inverse barometer effect removed), but this presents a number of problems.
 Firstly, meteorological data for Port Arthur for July to December 1841 was apparently never published and has not been found in any archives.
 It would therefore be necessary to use data from Hobart for the missing period.
-Secondly, it is uncertain whether the Hobart or Port Arthur data were corrected for temperature or for height above sea level (these uncertainties typically amount to ± 2 hPa).
-Thirdly, during 1841 to 1842 there were systematic differences in 6-monthly and annual means of atmospheric pressure between Hobart and Port Arthur for 1841 and 1842 are typically 3 hPa lower than the long-term (1912-1999) mean for Hobart.
+Secondly, it is uncertain whether the Hobart or Port Arthur data were corrected for temperature or for height above sea level (these uncertainties typically amount to \pm 2 hPa).
+Thirdly, during 1841 to 1842 there were systematic differences in 6-monthly and annual means of atmospheric pressure between Hobart and Port Arthur of at least 1 hPa.
+Fourthly, the annual mean atmospheric pressures for Hobart and Port Arthur for 1841 and 1842 are typically 3 hPa lower than the long-term (1912-1999) mean for Hobart.
 This low bias of atmospheric pressure observations is symptomatic of barometers which contain only a partial vacuum and when Ross and Crozier checked Lempriere's barometer on 25 October 1840 it was reading 0.642 inches of mercury (22 hPa) low.
 However, the 1912-1999 observations for Hobart suggest a systematic increase in atmospheric pressure of 0.017 hPa/year, which, if extrapolated back to 1841, would be consistent with the observations from that time.
 In summary, there are a number of uncertainties in atmospheric pressure observations for 1841 to 1842, which are of order 1-3 hPa, equivalent to changes of mean sea level of 0.01-0.03 m.
 We therefore do not provide an estimate of sea level rise adjusted for atmospheric pressure.